FilipSokic/nginx-2420/assignment3.md

 ### Create a Separate Server Block which will host your website

-Create a new directory for the config file
+Create a new directory for the config file (the preferred name is sites-available)

 `sudo mkdir -p /etc/nginx/sites-available`

-Create a new server block configuration file:
+Create a new server block configuration file (you can name it whatever you like):

 `sudo vim /etc/nginx/sites-available/nginx-2420.conf`